KumareshBabuNS/cfops-landingpage/content/docs/cfops_backup_vpshere.md

 ### Using S3

 You can use an s3 compatible blobstore for backups if you prefer.
-For example, in order to backup to Amazon S3 or another compatible blobstore you must set the following environment variables:
+You must set the following environment variables:
 ```bash
 export S3_ACCESS_KEY_ID="AKY83B2PMWVVY6EF89"
 export S3_SECRET_ACCESS_KEY="PO+DKjfdakDKFDJ/gVDJDIEDKJFE3ZHdL"